-The following Commercial guidance note Produced in partnership with Andrew Lumsden of Corrs Chambers Westgarth provides comprehensive and up to date legal information covering:
+The following Commercial practice note Produced in partnership with Andrew Lumsden of Corrs Chambers Westgarth provides comprehensive and up to date legal information covering:

 The business environment